A full spectral-timing model to map the accretion flow in black hole binaries: the low/hard state of MAXI J1820+070: Spectral-timing models

-Here, we revisit the approach of \cite{Mahmoud_2018a}, fitting for the spectral components and then using these to define a full spectral-timing model, but we couple this to the timing model of \cite{Rapisarda_2016} where the disc time-scale is discontinuously lower than that in the hot flow.
+Here, we revisit the approach of \cite{Mahmoud_2018a}, fitting for the spectral components and then using these to define a full spectral-timing model.
+But we couple this to the timing model incorporating the insight of \cite{Rapisarda_2016} where the disc time-scale is discontinuously lower than that in the hot flow.